 Oldest seen first

-Display cards that you haven’t seen in reviews for the longest time first.
+Display those cards first, that you haven't seen in reviews for the longest time.

 Randomize the order of all cards that match the filter criteria (use no set order).